 Huskies stand at just 20 to 24 inches tall at the shoulder.
 However, Malamutes are not that much taller, reaching between 22 and 26 inches tall.
 Most of the Malamute’s extra weight comes from their hefty frame.

 Malamutes have a thicker frame than their cousin Huskies.
-They have broader shoulders and a stronger neck.
+They have broader shoulders while sporting a thicker and stronger neck.
 Malamutes also have a much larger head than a Husky.
-Overall, they’re just bigger dogs.
+So overall, they’re just bigger dogs.

 While a good number of Huskies have blue eyes, there are even more with black or brown colored eyes.
 And in some cases, they’ll have one blue eye and another black eye.

 However, Alaskan Malamutes can only have brown eyes – at least with a purebred Malamute.
 And according to AKC’s breed standard for the Malamute, blue eyes are a disqualifying fault.